 Valuing a business is a complex discipline – as you might expect when billions of pounds are bet on the stock markets every day on the basis of company valuations.
-But it doesn’t have to be rocket science – there are some simple ways of estimating what a business is worth that won’t leave you pulling your hair out.
+But it doesn’t have to be rocket science – there are some simple ways of estimating what a business is worth that won’t cause you stress.

 An accurate valuation can instill confidence in potential investors, whereas a poor valuation will likely prompt the bellowing of those now infamous words – courtesy of Dragons’ Den – “I’m out!”